 Popular movies about the witch trials include The Crucible and others, like Hocus Pocus, simply draw from them and give a unique twist.

 If you’re interested in reading more about the facts of the Salem Witch Trials as well as the mass hysteria, there are numerous nonfiction titles on this list.

 If you’re like me and want to read well-written novels based on the trials, I’ve included several fiction books here, too.

-There are some seriously talented authors on this list and I give a quick take on what makes each book special, so let’s get started!
+There are very talented authors listed here and I give a quick take on what makes each book special, so let’s get started!